 Keeper Williams retired in 1889, after having served twenty-one years at the lighthouse.
 Seven other men served as head keeper of Chambers Island Lighthouse until the Coast Guard took control of the lighthouse, but none of them matched Williams’ lengthy stay at the lighthouse.
 Only Jens J. Rollefson, who served from 1906 to 1925, came close.
 In 1916, Keeper Rollefson and his assistant Edward Ledwell were recognized for giving food and clothing to three shipwrecked sailors whose motorboat was destroyed by fire and for taking the men to Marinette, Wisconsin.

-Alfred Cornell, the last civilian keeper of Chambers Island Lighthouse, retired in 1942, and the station was subsequently staffed by Coast Guard personnel.
+Alfred Cornell was transferred from Green Island Lighthouse when it was automated in 1933 to Chambers Island Lighthouse.
+Keeper Cornell retired on December 1, 1941 and was replaced at Chambers Island by Theodore Jacobsen, his assistant.
 A marker radiobeacon was established on the island in 1947.
 In a cost-saving move in 1955, the Coast Guard automated the light and removed the landing pier and boatways.
 The lighthouse was subsequently rented to Edwin Fitzgerald who owned the property south of the station.

 The lantern room was removed from the tower in 1958, and the Fresnel lens was purportedly sold at a surplus property auction to Harold Warp of Chicago.
 A short skeletal tower supporting an automated beacon was then installed atop the tower.
 This served as the light until the Coast Guard erected a tall, ninety-seven-foot-tall skeletal tower near the oil house in 1961.